tiltowait/oregon-by-night/docs/vicissitude-mods.md

 One of your senses is exceptionally sharp, be it sight, hearing, smell, touch, or taste.
 The difficulties for all tasks involving the use of this particular sense are reduced by two.
 This Merit can be combined with the Discipline of Auspex to produce superhuman sensory acuity.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

 * *(Core Rulebook pg 480)*

+### <u>Heavy Hands (3 pt)</u>
+<u>One of the effects of becoming a vampire is strange changes happening to your body.
+The obvious alterations to your hands have made them tougher, harder and more impervious to pain.
+All difficulties for damage rolls using unarmed attacks are reduced by one.
+Noticing this Merit is a “Spot Obvious” roll and should be declared in any scene where you’re not using supernatural powers to hide it.
+This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.</u>

+* *<u>(Lore of the Bloodlines pg 37)</u>*

 ### Lizard Limbs (1 pt)
 Like a lizard, you are able to actually shed parts of your body.
 By spending a blood point and a little effort, you can detach a hand or foot, or even an arm or leg.
 This might be to escape bonds or a grapple.
 Unfortunately, the appendage will not reattach, and you will have to regrow that over time (usually a couple of days for a hand or foot, and a week for a limb).
 You also suffer a -3 dice pool penalty to actions that would require the use of more limbs.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.